Avascular Necrosis Specialist

 If conservative treatments do not alleviate your symptoms, Dr. Okoroha may recommend surgery.

 Avascular necrosis can be surgically treated by one of the following methods:

 - Core decompression: During this procedure, a portion of the inner layer of the bone is removed to relieve the pressure inside the bone.
 This decreases the pain and allows the growth of new blood vessels; thereby, stimulating new bone growth.

 - Bone transplant: A healthy bone harvested from another part of your body is grafted into the affected area.

 - Bone reshaping (osteotomy): This procedure is performed in advanced stages and involves reshaping of the bone which is done to decrease the stress placed over the affected bone.

 - Joint replacement: Joint replacement surgery is performed as a last resort when the bone has collapsed, requiring artificial replacement.

-If you have experienced an avascular necrosis, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an avascular necrosis, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.